roscolil/find_me_fodder/README.md

 The results can be sorted by distance, rating or cost and are displayed 10 at a time.

-When the search button is clicked it sends
+When the search button is clicked it sends the app obtains current position and requests data from the api endpoint.
+These results are then rendered to the page.
+A progress message is displayed and the number of results and the 'More' button are hidden when the noOfResults = 0.